infiniteflight/infiniteflight-docs/get-help/subscriptions.md

-## How do i cancel my PRO subscription?
+## How do I cancel my PRO subscription?

 Auto-Renew can be cancelled directly from your App Store or Play Store app.
 Please find the instructions for your store below: